diegozain/coronavirus/README.md

 # SIR, SEIR and SEIRt modeling and inversion

-The coronavirus (COVID-19) struck planet Earth in early 2020, just after immense wild-fires struck Australia, and a possible US-Iran armed conflict seemed imminent.
+The coronavirus (COVID-19) struck planet Earth in early 2020, just after immense wild-fires burned in Australia, and a possible US-Iran armed conflict seemed imminent.
 It had been quite a year so far.

 The entire planet went into quarantine.
 First for two weeks, then for a month, then ...

 **Can we _estimate_ ahead of time how long we are to be locked down?**

+Moreover, **can we make this estimate based only on observed data?**

 Go to **Examples** below if you're not into reading.